Order Management With Manufacturing Software

 For optimized order management within an ERP system, software functionality must include critical features that allow a manufacturing company to track orders through their entire cycle from quoting through shipping.
 These features include:

-By linking quote creation to existing inventory and production schedules, sales staff can create realistic quotes with reliable delivery dates.
+By using cost estimation and quoting software to link quote creation with existing inventory and production schedules, sales staff can create realistic quotes with reliable delivery dates.
 This means fewer chances for missed shipments and a better customer experience.
 Many ERPs can allow the quoting agent to determine whether the finished goods will be produced from inventory or purchased stock.
-The links to inventory and purchasing are automated through the ERP.
+The links to inventory and procurement are automated through the ERP.
 Inventory remains accurate and not over-promised should the quotation turn to a firm order, and the purchasing automation means tighter control and efficiency of the supply chain.
 The result is an accurate quote that gives the sales staff the cost, price, and availability date for all items quoted.

 Today’s ERP systems allow for the creation of price lists.
 Traditionally, a subjective verbal or “back of napkin” function in many companies, price lists enable production planning and inventory control to produce optimum efficiency.
 Most even allow tiered pricing, where different prices can be assigned based on order quantity.
 This leverages the power of volume production for reduced setups and changeovers and ensures that the company holds to a specific profit target for smaller, more expensive runs.
 The ability to have pricing within the ERP helps improve quoting, production planning, and purchasing accuracy.